OUR TOWN, OUR COLLEGE

 The belief is that teaching and learning which embraces this transition period and which connects meaningfully with their lives in the classroom and beyond, engages and energises students.
 The Year 8 program offers our students a strong and rich pastoral environment, where the development of the whole person is of pre-eminent importance.

-The VCAL Campus on the old St Andrew’s site at Langtree Parade was formally established with the building of specific VCAL facilities for the 2015 school year.
-A core group of staff, specifically skilled in the requirements of Vocational Education and Training, provide varied practical and theory knowledge for students undertaking the VCAL pathway to their futures.
+The Langtree Campus on the old St Andrew’s site at Langtree Parade was formally established with the building of specific vocational facilities for the 2015 school year.
+A core group of staff, specifically skilled in the requirements of Vocational Education and Training, provide varied practical and theory knowledge for students undertaking the VM pathway to their futures.
 Students of St Joseph’s College are encouraged to consider many alternative pathways when deciding upon their careers.

-VCAL offers experience in trades, apprenticeships, traineeships and potential avenues students may not have considered.
-The VCAL Campus has four learning areas.
+VM/ VET offers experience in trades, apprenticeships, traineeships and potential avenues students may not have considered.
+The Langtree Campus has four learning areas.
 Three classrooms utilised for the provision of Work Related Skills, Literacy and Numeracy and ‘The Shed’ which facilitates the practical element of Personal Development Skills.
-This infrastructure accommodates a variety of fields of study, including Horticulture, Building & Construction, Engineering and Plumbing.
+This infrastructure accommodates a variety of fields of study.

 The Mercy Theatre is located on the Corner of Riverside Avenue and Eleventh Street, Mildura at the Mercy Campus.
 The Theatre can be located to the side of building facing the golf course.
 The Theatre is primarily used for the College Productions, Music, Dance and Drama Performances, subject based movie presentations and College Information Sessions and also by the general public.